joseph-farruggio/joeyfarruggio.com-2022/src/blog/posts-category-filter.md

 Once we're done, we should be able to click a category in the sidebar to retrieve and display a filtered list of posts.

 <div style="position: relative; padding-bottom: 61.32879045996593%; height: 0;"><iframe src="https://www.loom.com/embed/1d69642a8ec54a2e9231fe324143f1af" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+## Additional Improvements

+I can think of two ways to improve this feature:

+1. When fetching posts from WordPress display a skeleton loader until the results are ready.
+1. Add in a "Load More" button - Currently we only retrieve 10 mosts at a time with no way of viewing any more.

+Let's build this together in [the next lesson 👉](/wordpress/skeleton-loader)

 <aside